SatelliteQE/testfm/README.rst

 - Make sure ssh-key is copied to the test system.

-- Make sure foreman maintain is installed on foreman/satellite server.
+- Make sure satellite maintain is installed on foreman/satellite server.

 Running the Tests
 -----------------